sdlab-naist/website/content/en/authors/firstname-lastname/_index.md

 ---
 # Display name
-title: "加藤 陸"
+title: "Riku Kato"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "加藤-陸"
+- "Riku-Kato"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: 博士前期課程学生
+role: Master's course student

 # Organizations/Affiliations
 organizations: